henrypalasciano/Forecasting-Inflation-with-RaGNAR/README.md

    ┣ 📜 local_preds.csv    # Predictions from the top 5 networks each month using the local model class ┣ 📜 standard_preds.csv # Predictions from the top 5 networks each month using the standard model class
 ```

+The results presented in the article were computed by **averaging the results of 100 runs of RaGNAR**.
+To achieve this, the algorithm was executed **in parallel** on the [NextGen Compute Cluster](https://sysnews.ma.ic.ac.uk/NextGen/),
+which is available to members of the Department of Mathematics at Imperial College London.

 ---

 ## Example Usage